Luca1991/DiscCheckEmu/ConfigurationDocumentation.md

-DCEConfig.yaml serve as a blueprint instruction both DCELoader and DCEAPIHook on how to operate.
+DCEConfig.yaml serves as a blueprint instruction for both DCELoader and DCEAPIHook on how to operate.
 This document contains:
 * a list of some suggested software to gain information about your target process.
 * some configuration examples.